peterng1618/lol-splash-finder/README.md

 ## Configuration

 The tool supports configuration through the `config.ini` file.
 A config file with default values will be generated on the first run.
-The configuration file includes the following options:
+It includes the following options:

 - **LoL Path**: Set the path to your League of Legends workspace in the `Paths` section.